-For older students, the results of the General Education Development (GED) test may be presented in place of a high school diploma.
+The results of the General Education Development (GED) test may be presented in place of a high school diploma.

 Graduate Admissions

 Admission is competitive for all master's and doctoral programs.
 Among other criteria, admission is determined by:

 - Department, degree and concentration of interest - Transcripts of an applicant's academic record - Graduate Record Examination (GRE) general test scores - Letters of recommendation - An applicant's Grade Point Average (GPA)